 O27 split (was split by)

-Domain: S2 Sample Taking
+Domain: S24 Sample Splitting

 Range: S13 Sample

 Subproperty of: S2 Sample Taking: O5 removed (was removed by): S13 Sample

 Quantification:

 Scope note: This property associates an instance of S2 Sample Taking with an instance of S13 Sample that was removed during this activity.
 The resulting S13 Sample maintains the characteristic qualities of the instance of S10 Material Substantial that the sample was taken from.
 This supports reasoning that this sample retains/preserves the characteristic qualities of the original sample.
 This property should be used to model cases when a homogenous sample is split into multiple ones.